Car speakers FAQ

-A: You'll find that replacing your factory speakers can make a difference that you definitely hear.
-Music sounds crisper and more dynamic, closer to the way it was recorded and better than it would with a worn-out or low-quality speaker.
+A: You'll find that replacing your factory speakers can make a noticeable difference.
+Music sounds crisper, more dynamic, and closer to the way it was recorded and better than it would with a worn-out or low-quality speaker.

 Speaker replacement is also the single most cost-effective car stereo upgrade you can perform.
 And even the newer, factory-installed speaker systems, which may sound OK at first, aren't typically built to give you the years of reliable, ear-pleasing sound you can expect from a good pair of aftermarket speakers.